 Five candidates have filed for three positions on the Lee's Summit school board.
 Bill Baird, Mark Ousnamer and Craig Scott are this year's new candidates while current board members Chris Storms and Teri Harmon will also be running to continue to hold their seats.

 A Lee's Summit school board member's term is three years.

 School board candidates will be not be on Raytown's ballot this year.
 No one challenged current board members Rick Moore, Terry E. Landers and Jerome Barnes' seats.

-Page 2 of 2 - School board elections for all Eastern Jackson County districts will be held on April 8.
+School board elections for all Eastern Jackson County districts will be held on April 8.